taocpp/json/doc/Advanced-Use-Cases.md

 };
 ```

-With Raw pointers, a (sub-)value or can contain a raw, plain and non-owning, pointer to another value instead of copying the pointee.
+With Value Pointers, a (sub-)value can contain a plain and non-owning pointer to another Value instead of copying the pointee.
-This performance optimisation is safe as long as the pointee does not go out of scope before the value containing the Raw pointer does.
+This performance optimisation is safe as long as the pointee does not go out of scope before the value containing the Value Pointer does.

-Values with Raw pointers behave mostly "as if" they contained a deep copy of the pointee, serialising, comparing etc. automatically and transparently dereference all Raw pointers they encounter.
+Values with Value Pointers behave mostly "as if" they contained a deep copy of the pointee, serialising, comparing etc. automatically and transparently dereference all Value Pointers they encounter.

-The above example is changed to use a Raw pointer, instead of copying, by passing a pointer to `big` instead of its value/reference.
+The above example is changed to use a Value Pointer, instead of copying, by passing a pointer to `big` instead of its value/reference.

 ```c++
 const tao::json::value& big = some_big_json_value();